juniorgasparotto/MarkdownGenerator/README.md

 **Tag`page`**

 It is mandatory that there is at least one occurrence of this tag.
 It is composed by the tags `languages` and `content` .
 She represents a document that can be translated into other languages.
 Each language version is equivalent to a physical file.

-The `url-base` attribute is not required if there is only one tag `page` .
-It is useful for assembling the anchors with the full path, so you can use anchors that are in another `page` .

 **Tag`languages`**